Environmental Damage Restoration Services

 • Asbestos is a naturally occurring, fibrous mineral that was commonly used prior to 1978 in a wide array of building materials.
 Asbestos-containing products, if left intact, are not hazardous, until disturbed.
 The Colorado Department of Public Health and Environment (CDPHE) is one of a handful of state departments that has set more stringent asbestos regulations than the federal regulation established by the EPA.
 In this regard, CDPHE requires that, regardless of the age of installation, all suspect building materials require testing prior to any demolition.
 Unfortunately, asbestos can still be found in new products imported from other countries as well as in structures built prior to the asbestos production ban.

 • Asbestos exposure due to the inhalation of asbestos fibers can cause lung cancer and mesothelioma, which are both life-threatening and incurable diseases.
+If exposed, Asbestos abatement is immediately needed for the environment you were impacted in.
 The EPA states that there is no safe level of asbestos exposure.
 Don’t make the mistake of trivially dismissing the potential hazards of asbestos for your or the building occupants.

 • Lead based paints or other surface coatings of concern are those that contain lead in excess of 1.0 milligrams per centimeter squared or 0.5 percent by weight.